Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fabric.rst

 callbacks
 =========

-The callback system allows you to inject logic into your training loop from an external callback class.
+A callback class is a collection of methods that the training loop can call at a specific point in time, for example, at the end of an epoch.
-A callback class is a collection of methods that the training loop can call at a specific point, for example, at the end of an epoch:
+Add callbacks to Fabric to inject logic into your training loop from an external callback class.

 .. code-block:: python